-PBO will consider the interaction of proposed policy measures on previously requested costings submitted by the same party to the extent possible, in a manner discussed and agreed upon with authorized representatives and members.
+PBO will consider the interaction of proposed policy measures on previously requested costings submitted by the same party to the extent possible, in a manner discussed and agreed upon with the authorized representative and member.

 By default, cost estimates and their interaction effects will be assessed sequentially as PBO receives them.
 However, the order in which platform interactions are costed may be adjusted in conversation with the authorized representative or member to better fit their campaign plan and announcement schedule.